 There are some intimidating statistics regarding ACL injuries – according to the National Institutes of Health, it is estimated that approximately 350,000 ACL reconstructions are performed annually across the nation.
 Despite surgical repair, those who sustained an ACL injury in need of correction are 79% more likely to develop knee osteoarthritis in the future and 20% more likely to suffer a re-injury within 2 years of their procedure.
 In addition, athletes may not be able to return to their sport with the same level of play, and they may struggle with confidence issues or fear of re-injury when they return.

 Post-surgical rehabilitation can help decrease these statistics.
-If you are in need of surgical correction for your ACL injury, contact PREP Performance Center today.
+If you are in need of surgical correction for your ACL injury, contact our Chicago, IL physical therapy center today.
 We will get you set up on a treatment plan following your surgery so you can begin your recovery process as soon as possible.
 Don’t let your injury hinder your life or take you out of the game for good – regain your function and get back to the sport you love with physical therapy.